cfengine/documentation/reference/promise-types.markdown

      log_repaired => "/tmp/private_replog.log";
      log_string => "$(sys.date) $(x) promise status";
      }
 ```

 It is intended that named file logs should be different for the three cases:
 promise kept, promise not kept and promise repaired.
-This string should be
-the full path to a text file which will contain the log, of one of the
-following special values:

-stdout

-Send the log message to the standard output, prefixed with an L: to indicate
-a log message.

-udp\_syslog

-Attempt to connect to the `syslog_server` defined in body common control
-and log the message there, assuming the server is configured to receive
-the request.

 #### value_kept

+**Description**: The value attributed to keeping this promise.

+If nothing is specified, the default value is +1.0.
+However, nothing is logged
+unless the agent control body sets `track_value` to "true".

 **Type**: `real`

 **Allowed input range**: `-9.99999E100,9.99999E100`

-**Description**: The value of `value_kept` is a real number value attributed
-to keeping this promise.
-If nothing is specified, the default value is
-+1.0.
-However, nothing is logged unless the agent control body switched
-on track\_value = "true".

 **Example**:

 ```cf3
      body action mydef
      {
      value_kept     => "4.5";   # this promise is worth 4.5 dollars per hour